agl-alexglopez/agl-alexglopez.github.io/about.md

 4. C++
 5. Python

-As a result you will find me giving inordinate amounts of free time to my projects like [str_view](https://github.com/agl-alexglopez/str_view) and the [C Container Collection](https://github.com/agl-alexglopez/ccc), even if no one is watching.
+As a result, you will find me giving inordinate amounts of free time to my projects like [str_view](https://github.com/agl-alexglopez/str_view) and the [C Container Collection](https://github.com/agl-alexglopez/ccc), even if no one is watching.
 The latter project is the first stage in my preparation for building an educational Operating System in the style of [PintOS](https://web.stanford.edu/class/cs140/projects/pintos/pintos_1.html#SEC1) or [xv6](https://github.com/mit-pdos/xv6-riscv).
 Stay tuned for posts about the process of building this system.

 ## Miscellaneous